paulloy/msp4-brazen-mma/README.md

 storing useful information such as billing and delivery information so if a user decides to buy more products in the future, this would make their checkout quicker and smoother.

-#### Product Objectives
+Product Objectives

 This project provides value to the retailer by:
-- Providing sales to consumers not lcoated within travel distince to the retailer.
+- Providing sales to consumers not located within travel distance to the retailer.
 - Providing customers with a good user experience so that users come to trust or enjoy shopping with this retailer.
-- The website can help the retailer with understanding their customers needs better.
+- The website can help the retailer with understanding their customers' needs better.
 - Product management within the website can provide a useful way for the retailer to store information about their products, customers, and orders.

-#### User needs
+User needs
-- A satisfying user expierience through apropriate use of content, interactivity, navigation, and feedback.
+- A satisfying user experience through appropriate use of content, interactivity, navigation, and feedback.
 - Easy checkout.
 - Access to previous order details.
 - A well designed database that allows customers to quickly find the product they are searching for.